smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in a text model.
 The definition of each parameter is as follows.

-- "text_col" : The name of the column containing movie review data in the data table.
+- "text_col" : the name of the column containing movie review data in the data table.
-- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)
+- "batch_size" : the size of the dataset bundle read during a single train. (default : 16)
-- "epochs" : Sets how many times the dataset is trained in total. (default : 1)
+- "epochs" : sets how many times the dataset is trained in total. (default : 1)
-- "learning_rate" : The learning rate of the model. (default : 3e-5)
+- "learning_rate" : the learning rate of the model. (default : 3e-5)
-- "train" : Determines whether to train the pretrained model.
+- "train" : determines whether to train the pretrained model.
 If False, the pretrained model is used. (default : True)
-- "overwrite" : Overwrite if a model with the same name exists.
+- "overwrite" : overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model (default: False)

 __BUILD MODEL Example__